Automatic Detection of LLM-Generated Code: A Comparative Case Study of Contemporary Models Across Function and Class Granularities: Dataset

 { \fbox{\parbox {\linewidth}{ Assume that you're an expert Python programmer.
 Please generate a Python [FUNCTION|CLASS] from the given docstring.
 Do not explain the code.

-\{the [FUNCTION|CLASS] docstring\} } }
+\{the [FUNCTION|CLASS] docstring\} } } }

-To reduce the cost of generating code with Claude 3, we added the `Do not explain the code' instruction as part of the prompt so that the generated response does not get unnecessarily long.
-With the output from this step, we obtain pairs of human-written code and corresponding Claude 3-generated code for all functions and classes in our dataset.
+To reduce the cost of generating code, we added the ``Do not explain the code'' instruction as part of the prompt so that the generated response does not get unnecessarily long.
+For each of the $20,000$ functions and $20,000$ classes, we generate code using all four LLMs with identical prompts, resulting in four versions of generated code, ideally for each human-written snippet.